kyma-project/btp-manager/docs/contributor/04-10-workflows.md

 The workflow:
 - fetches the **last-k3s-versions** tag versions of k3s releases
-- prepares the `last-k3s-versions` k3s clusters with the Docker registries using the list of versions from previous step
+- prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
 - waits for the artifacts to be ready in the registry
 - runs the E2E tests on the clusters
 - waits for all tests to finish